 A slur is a curved line between two or more notes that indicates they are to be played without separation.
-If you mean to join two notes of the same pitch, see Tie
+If you mean to join two notes of the same pitch, see Ties.

 - S creates a slur:

-- Shift⇑+→ moves the slur end to the next note:
+- Shift+→ extends the slur to the next note:

 - X flips the slur direction:

-- While in Note Entry mode key in the first note in the slurred section.
+- While in note input mode, type in the first note in the slurred section

-- Key in the remaining notes in the slurred section.
+- Type in the remaining notes in the slurred section

 A slur can span several systems and pages.
 The start and end of a slur is anchored to a note/chord or rest.
 If the notes are repositioned due to changes in the layout, stretch or style, the slur also moves and adjusts in size.

-This example shows a slur that spans from the bass to the treble clef.
-Using the mouse, select the first note of the slur, hold down the Ctrl key (resp. ⌘ key on a Mac) and select the last note for the slur, and press S to add the slur.
+This example shows a slur spanning from the bass to the treble clef.
+Using the mouse, select the first note of the slur, hold down Ctrl (Mac: ⌘) and select the last note for the slur, and press S to add the slur.